Page 1: Biography

 Farm worker, character

-This biography, written by Elsie Locke, was first published in the Dictionary of New Zealand Biography in 1990, and updated in December, 2005.
+This biography, written by Elsie Locke, was first published in the Dictionary of New Zealand Biography in 1990.
+It was updated in December, 2005.

 Abner Clough, also known as Amura, was born and baptised on 13 September 1840 at Akaroa, New Zealand.
 His father, James Robinson Clough, also known as Jimmy Robinson, had arrived at Akaroa several years before.
 He acted as interpreter for Captain Owen Stanley at the flag-raising of 1840, and was the first Pakeha to travel up the river Avon in 1843.
 Abner's mother was Puai of Ngai Tahu, a 'powerful big woman' who lived at Akaroa.
 She was the young widow of Reka, a defender of Onawe, on Banks Peninsula, against Te Rauparaha's 1830 attack.